joaquintides/hub/README.md

-After erasures, a `hub` may contain "holes" or available positions in non-empty blocks that can't be trimmed further. `shrink_to_fit` reallocates elements so that they occuppy the minimum possible number of blocks, and then deallocates the remaining blocks:
+After erasures, a `hub` may contain "holes" or available positions in non-empty blocks that can't be trimmed further. `shrink_to_fit` reallocates elements so that they occupy the minimum possible number of blocks, and then deallocates the remaining blocks:

 ```cpp